Top of page

 Localgiving.com was founded in 2008 by Marcelle Speller and is equally owned by CFN and the Ardbrack Foundation; both are registered charities.

-The Beacon Fellowship Charitable Trust was established to encourage individual contributions to charitable and social causes and to celebrate and showcase best practice in giving.
+The Beacon Awards were established by the Beacon Fellowship Charitable Trust to encourage individual contributions to charitable and social causes and to celebrate outstanding practice in giving.

 London Evening Standard’s Dispossessed Campaign